Belarus–Lithuania border: Border barrier

-Lithuania is building a border barrier to stem the flow of illegal crossings.
+Lithuania decided to build a border barrier to stem the flow of illegal crossings.
 On 5 August 2021, the chief of the Lithuanian State Border Guard Service presented a project of the proposed barrier for the entire Belarus-Lithuania border which would be 4 m high and would use multiple layers of the Concertina wire.
-The cost of the project is estimated at €150 million and the Lithuanian parliament approved it as a matter of urgency.
-As of May 2022, more than 330 km of the barrier with modern surveillance equipment was built.
+The cost of the project was estimated at €150 million and the Lithuanian parliament approved it as a matter of urgency.
+Lithuania completed the 502 km barrier in August 2022 and the modern surveillance equipment was installed by the end of the year.
+In March 2023, the Lithuanian authorities announced that 100% of the border is surveilled.